xapicohort/team-captivate-jslibrary/README.md

 ## Verbs
-Below are the different events that superWrapper on and their respective verb
+Below are the different events that superWrapper on and their respective verb.
+Event as used below  is any time a statement is sent to the LRS.

 ## Navigation events